Credit Score for Home Loan : A Comprehensive Guide

 - Myth: Closing Accounts with Negative History Boosts Score

-Fact: Closing accounts with negative history won't immediately improve your credit score.
-The history remains on your report for a certain period.
+Fact: Closing negative history accounts won't raise your credit score right away.
+Your report still shows the history for a designated period.

 - Myth: Paying Off All Debts Instantly Improves Score